BeanieODM/beanie/docs/sync_tutorial/views.md

 >> [Metrics(type='Road', number=3, new=2)]
 ```

-Aggregate over metrics to get the number of all the new bikes:
+Aggregate over metrics to get the count of all the new bikes:

 ```python
 results = Metrics.aggregate([{